Demurrage

-The term "demurrage" from Old French demeurage, from demeurer – to linger, tarry – originated in vessel chartering and referred to the period when the charterer remained in possession of the vessel after the period normally allowed to load and unload cargo (laytime).
-By extension, demurrage refers to the charges that the charterer pays to the ship owner for its delayed operations of loading/unloading.
-Officially, demurrage is a form of liquidated damages for breaching the laytime as it is stated in the governing contract (the charter party).
+"Demurrage" /dɪˈmʌrɪdʒ/ in vessel chartering is the amount of liquidated damages owed by a charterer to a shipowner when the charterer remained in possession of the vessel for the purpose of loading and unloading (laytime) beyond the time allowed by contract.
+That is, demurrage describes the charges that the charterer pays to the ship owner for its delayed operations of loading or unloading.
+Officially, demurrage is a form of liquidated damages for breaching the laytime as it is stated in the governing contract (the charterparty).
 The demurrage sometimes causes a loss to the seller as it increases cost of the total freight.

 The inverse of demurrage is despatch.
-If the charterer requires the use of the vessel for less time than the laytime allowed, the charter party may require the shipowner to pay despatch for the time saved.
+If the charterer requires the use of the vessel for less time than the laytime allowed, the charterparty may require the shipowner to pay despatch for the time saved.

 Shipping

 In commercial ship chartering, demurrage is an ancillary cost that represents liquidated damages for delays.
 It occurs when the vessel is prevented from loading or discharging cargo within the stipulated laytime (see affreightment: under Charter-parties).
+Laytime applies to both liner shipping and tramp shipping.

 In the oil industry, it refers to the excess time taken to discharge or load, as the case may be, in excess of the allowed laytime.
 Laytime is the term used to quantify the time allowed within which an operation is allowed to be made.
 Demurrage is laytime consumed less laytime allocated (if any).
 The master of the ship must give a Notice of Readiness (NOR) to the charterer when the ship has arrived at the port of loading or discharge.
 The NOR informs the charterer that the ship is ready to load or discharge.
 The date and time of the NOR determines when laytime is to commence.

 At the end of the stay in port, the port agent draws up a Statement of Facts, setting out a log of events during the ship's stay in port.
 The Statement of Facts enables a time sheet to be drawn up and signed by the master and the shipper or receiver of the cargo.
 The time sheet enables laytime and therefore demurrage or despatch to be calculated.

+The demurrage fee is often a daily amount agreed between charterers and ship owners.
+Ideally, the demurrage fee (per day in US dollars) covers the daily time charter rate, daily voyage costs, and the ship owner's risk premium.